12 Essential Self-Care Apps For Becoming Your Best Self

 It’s hard to make time for reading when we’re always on the go.
 Audiobooks make it easy to consume more personal growth reads while you’re commuting to work.
 Some of our favorite listens (that are really worth the audio listen vs. the physical book) include: The Universe Has Your Back, Loving What Is, and non-personal growth but kept me happily listening through a 8+ hour drive, Born A Crime.
 Gift an Audible subscription to a friend.

 Financially investing in yourself, especially as a woman, is the ultimate self-care practice.
-Did you know that the gender difference in pay, lifespan and career pauses matter in terms of how we plan our finances?
-Ellevest takes all that into account, the fees are low, and there’s no commitments.
-To start, you can get $25 toward a goal (like planning for retirement or starting a business) with the code EV25 on the Ellevest app.
+Did you know that the gender difference in pay, lifespan, and career pauses matter in terms of how we plan our finances?
+Ellevest takes all that into account, the fees are low, and there are no commitments.

 For the brokenhearted, Mend is an app that was built to help you heal.
 Relationship endings are one of the hardest things for us to go through, and I love that there’s an app with a supportive community and company to help you get through it.
 You are not alone, and your community can exist online.